nix-community/home-manager/docs/manual/usage/gpu-non-nixos.md

 ## When sudo is available: fixing the host OS {#sec-usage-gpu-sudo}

-The {option}`nonNixosGpu` module is automatically enabled whenever the option {option}`targets.genericLinux.enable` is set, which is recommended for non-NixOS Linux distributions in any case.
-The module can also be explicitly enabled by setting {option}`nonNixosGpu.enable`.
+The {option}`targets.genericLinux.gpu` module is automatically enabled whenever the option {option}`targets.genericLinux.enable` is set (unless [NixGL](#sec-usage-gpu-nosudo) is used instead), which is recommended for non-NixOS Linux distributions in any case.
+The module can also be explicitly enabled by setting {option}`targets.genericLinux.gpu.enable`.

 This module builds a directory containing GPU libraries.
 When activating the home configuration by `home-manager switch`, the host system is examined: for